nushell/nushell.github.io/commands/docs/first.md

 title: first
 categories: |
   filters
-version: 0.76.0
+version: 0.76.1
 filters: |
   Return only the first several rows of the input.
-Counterpart of 'last'.
-Opposite of 'skip'.
+Counterpart of `last`.
+Opposite of `skip`.
 usage: |
   Return only the first several rows of the input.
-Counterpart of 'last'.
-Opposite of 'skip'.
+Counterpart of `last`.
+Opposite of `skip`.
 ---

 # <code>{{ $frontmatter.title }}</code> for filters